s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 For other multi-valued types,
 this would work similar even if some hacks would be required.

-Then in order to communicate the result from the slave node, we would first send `SendPort (Maybe (SendPort (Maybe a)))` on which the slave-node would want to receive the stream of `SendPort (Maybe a)`.
+Then, in order to communicate the result from the slave node, we would first send `SendPort (Maybe (SendPort (Maybe a)))` on which the slave-node would want to receive the stream of `SendPort (Maybe a)`.
 This stream of `SendPort`s is required instead of a singular `SendPort`